godfreybwaira/shani-php/README.md

       # Active environment can any one of the provided above.
     ACTIVE_ENVIRONMENT: DEV
     DEFAULT_LANGUAGE: sw
-    # Whether an application is running or not
+    # Whether an application is able to run or not
     RUNNING: true
   "2.0":
     ENVIRONMENTS: